 All our vehicles are modified to provide camera supports and beanbags.
 Beanbags offer a universal solution for most of our photographers, but we can tailor the vehicles around anyone’s requirements, including gimbal supports, by using additional clamps.

-For the ultimate private Photographic Safari, we encourage you to consider reserving a private game drive vehicle during your stay with us.
+For the ultimate private Photographic Safari, we encourage you to consider reserving a private safari vehicle during your stay with us.
 This ensures that you have our guide at your disposal to look for and remain at sightings for as long as you wish.

 We provide the setting for some of the most iconic places to photograph on the planet.
 In Southern Africa, idyllic photographic locations include the mystical and pristine Okavango Delta with the hidden gem of the Selinda Reserve in Botswana to the evocative landscape of the Sapi Reserve and Zambezi River.
 In East Africa, the greater Maasai Mara coupled with Hemmingway’s famous Green Hills of Africa in the Kenyan Chyulu Hills and the breathtaking Kilimanjaro views.